 Workers and other individuals near these buildings were exposed to airborne asbestos fibers as building materials were cut and sanded, or during controlled demolition.

-Asbestos in Equipment and Products Used by the Army
+Asbestos in Equipment & Products Used by the U.S. Army

-Army veterans who worked on vehicles like jeeps and tanks, heavy machinery, or fabricated parts encountered asbestos on a regular basis, both in the equipment, itself, and in the protective gear they used while working.
+U.S. Army veterans who worked on vehicles like jeeps and tanks, heavy machinery, or fabricated parts encountered asbestos on a regular basis, both in the equipment itself and in the protective gear they used while working.

 - Braking systems/pads